JM-Lazaro/hiring-engineers/answers.md

 d.
 Copy the template, update and save the file.

 e.
-Restart the datadog agent via command:
+Restart the datadog agent via command:<br />
-	sudo /etc/init.d/datadog-agent restart
+sudo /etc/init.d/datadog-agent restart

 f.
 You can now find the tags in the UI: